radiomicsgroup/dMRIMC/README.md

 Athanasios Grigoriou, Carlos Macarro, Marco Palombo, Anna Voronova, Kinga Bernatowicz, Ignasi Barba, Alba Escriche, Emanuela Greco, María Abad, Sara Simonetti, Garazi Serna, Richard Mast, Xavier Merino, Núria Roson, Manuel Escobar, Maria Vieito, Paolo Nuciforo, Rodrigo Toledo, Elena Garralda, Roser Sala-Llonch, Els Fieremans, Dmitry S. Novikov, Raquel Perez-Lopez, and Francesco Grussu. **"A Monte Carlo simulation framework for histology-informed diffusion MRI cancer characterisation and microstructural parameter estimation"**. medRxiv 2024: 2024.07.15.24310280, doi: 10.1101/2024.07.15.24310280.
 Link to preprint [here](https://www.medrxiv.org/content/10.1101/2024.07.15.24310280v1).

-# UNDER CONSTRUCTION
+**UNDER CONSTRUCTION -  Note that we are still polishing up the repository so parts are subject to change or could be missing**

+## General description

 This code accompanies our [preprint](https://www.medrxiv.org/content/10.1101/2024.07.15.24310280v1), sharing the process of creating realistic cancer substrates, running Monte Carlo simulations in them and synthesizing the resulting MRI signal according to any user-specified PGSE protocol.
+Those signals can the be used to inform microstructural parameter estimation.

+## License
+This repository is distributed under the **Attribution-NonCommercial-ShareAlike 4.0 International license** ([CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0)).
+Copyright (c) 2024, Fundació Privada Institut d’Investigació Oncològica de Vall d’Hebron (Vall d'Hebron Institute of Oncology (VHIO), Barcelona, Spain).
+All rights reserved.
+Link to license [here](https://github.com/radiomicsgroup/dMRIMC/blob/main/license.txt).

+## From histological image to MRI signal
 The process can be broken down in the following stages:

 - Select region of interest (ROI) from histology (e.g using [QuPath](https://qupath.github.io/)) and take a high resolution screenshot making sure the scale bar is in view.
 - Segment the features of interest using [Inkscape](https://inkscape.org/) and save the file as `svg`
 - Import the `svg` into [Blender](https://www.blender.org/) and obtain geometry files: 1 file for the whole substrate for extracellular simulations and n files corresponding to each individual cell.